 Spanish Michelin starred chef Ramon Freixa has designed the menu with the help of Phillipe Perrey and intends, I'm told, to fly over from Spain four times a year.

-it will certainly impact on his carbon footprint.
+Regardless of the imprint on the food it will certainly impact on his carbon footprint.

 Entering the foyer of the hotel one is faced with very large wall decoration made from pot scourers in several colours.
+More novelty is promised at the restaurant.

 The staff, under the direction of assistant maitre d/sommellieur Josh Fraser, have the difficult task of presenting and explaining quite complicated dishes to guests who are frequently intent on their conversations.
 The food does not stand alone.
 It needs to be described if one is to have a clue about what is on the plate.